-Number of Units Proposed for demolition: Phase VII Demolition of 88 units of the 347 (To date a total of 259 of the 347 apartments units have been renovated.
+Number of Units Proposed for demolition/disposition: Up to 88 of the 347 (To date a total of 259 of the 347 apartments units have been renovated.
 Some of the demolition actions indicated above may be further evaluated to determine if a demolition or rehabilitation would be more advantageous).
-A Section 18 application and a Tenant Protection Voucher has been approved by HUD.
-Relocation will occur in 2024.
+A Section 18 application will be prepared and submitted to HUD.